 Look for a black mulch that is naturally dark in colour (rather than dyed with industrial chemicals).
 Mulch ingredients like rich compost, charcoal, and certain types of composted manure can add to the dark appearance of black mulch (without added dyes).

 Organic commercial mulches are also available, both in small bags and for bulk mulch delivery.
 Look for a wood mulch that’s certified to be free of chemicals like pesticides, fungicides, and herbicides.
-Dyed mulches should also be avoided!
+Mulches that have been dyed with synthetic dyes should also be avoided.

 Inorganic mulches such as plastic or textile sheeting are also used in some large market gardens and small organic farms.
 Sheeting is generally used as a utility mulch in these commercial applications as it doesn’t really enhance the look of the garden.
 If you just want to grow rows of flowers for bouquets or veggies to can/sell, and don’t care much about the plastic showing, sheeting may be right for you.

 “Both organic and inorganic mulches […] help retain soil soil moisture by reducing evaporation.”Gardening with Native Plants of the Pacific Northwest, by Arthur R. Kruckeberg & Linda Chalker-Scott.

 Black plastic sheeting is generally considered an inorganic sheet-type mulch.
 Other synthetic sheet mulches include landscape fabric and other geotextiles.

 Another great use for sheet mulch is to clear weeds from a large patch of ground.
 Sheet mulch like black plastic can be used to smother weeds by blocking out the light.

 Paper Product Mulch